Emperor Hui of Han: Reign as emperor under Empress Lü's regency

 Emperor Hui, however, continued to try to protect his siblings.
 In c.December 194 BC, when Liu Fei, Prince of Qi—his older half-brother—made an official visit to the capital, they both attended a feast put on by Empress Dowager Lü.
 Emperor Hui, honoring the prince as an older brother, asked him to take a seat at the table even more honored than his own.
 The empress dowager was greatly offended and instructed her servants to pour two cups of poisoned wine which were set on the table between the trio.
 She ordered Liu Fei to toast her, while ignoring Emperor Hui.
 As Liu Fei was about to drink the poisoned wine, Emperor Hui, knowing his mother's murderously jealous temperament and remembering how his other brother had died, suddenly reached for the second cup, which the Empress did not intend.
 (The second cup was a decoy, placed there only to suggest to Liu Fei that she would return his toast, as ritual required, although he would die immediately on drinking his, so she would not need to drink the other cup.
 Her resentment toward Liu Fei fully captured her attention and she did not even think of her son's presence.)
 Empress Dowager Lü jumped up and slapped the second cup away from Emperor Hui, spilling it.
 Liu Fei realized the trick and left, pretending to be already drunk.
 In the end, he was only able to leave the capital by offering to the Empress an entire commandery from his principality, to be the feudal estate of Princess Yuan of Lu.
 Empress Dowager Lü, who greatly loved her daughter as well, was pleased and let Liu Fei return to his principality.

 Accomplishments

 As the second emperor of his dynasty, Huidi helped to establish the Han dynasty on a strong footing: Huidi bolstered the Han dynastic aspirations by establishing shrines venerating his father throughout the land.
 Although his father, Gaodi, had continued many of the Qin institutions, Huidi repealed some particularly harsh Qin laws, such as the Burning of books and burying of scholars law.
 Nevertheless, Huidi's gentle nature was at first little match against the ruthless Lü Hou and her clan.
 Still, the Han dynasty was set on a firm foot as the challenging Lü clan was eventually generally exterminated and Han Huidi was effectively succeeded by Emperor Wen of Han.

-Hong Ru

-Hui reportedly had a eunuch lover by the name of Hong Ru, who was favored so deeply that many officials attempted to imitate his style of dress in the hope of gaining the emperor's attention.